 Note: The Tourist card is solely intended for the purpose of tourism

-E. Can I still apply for a three (3) year visa or a business visa?
+C. Can I still apply for a tourist visa for 2 months, three (3) year visa or a business visa?

-Note: the visa application procedure remains unchanged (link to info visa )
+Note: the visa application procedure and visa fees remain unchanged (link to info visa )

 Source:S.B.
 2013 no. 40 - Beschikking van de Minister van Buitenlandse Zaken van de Republiek Suriname 14 februari 2013 no. 1762, inzake nadere wijziging op de Visuminstructie 1983 (S.B.
 1983 no. 68, zoals laatstelijk gewijzigd bij S.B.
 2012 no. 39)